matrix-org/synapse/docs/upgrade.md

 ## Changes to the account data replication streams

-Synapse has changed the format of the account data replication streams (between workers).
-This is a forwards- and backwards-incompatible change: v1.75 workers cannot process account data replicated by v1.76 workers, and vice versa.
+Synapse has changed the format of the account data and devices replication streams (between workers).
+This is a forwards- and backwards-incompatible
+change: v1.75 workers cannot process account data replicated by v1.76 workers, and vice versa.

-Once all workers are upgraded to v1.76 (or downgraded to v1.75), account data replication will resume as normal.
+Once all workers are upgraded to v1.76 (or downgraded to v1.75), account data and device replication will resume as normal.

 # Upgrading to v1.74.0